Phuire-Research/Stratimux/StagePlanner.md

     }
   ]);
 ```
 To prevent action overflow, each stage is paying attention to consecutive actions of the same type.
-Noting that this can likewise be overwhelmed via a debounce set to 0.
-If debounce 0 is utilized, the current stage should change.
+Noting that this can likewise be overwhelmed via a throttle set to 0.
+If throttle 0 is utilized, the current stage should change.

 Keep in mind behind the scenes during a STRX runtime, there will be multiple strategies running concurrently.
 Observe the runCount specified in this example.
 Please look to the STRX's tests folder.